minimal-lang/doc/README.md

 • Implicit is better than explicit;
 • Don’t repeat your self;
 • Make your way;
-• Too simple means too complex.
+• Too simple means too complex;
 • Less code, do more.

 ## Lang docs